Zverik/point_ed/README.md

 # GeoJSON Point Editor

 This is a dedicated editor for points in a GeoJSON.
 Lines are not supported, but preserved.
-Structured properties are flattened into strings.
+Structured properties and properties with keys starting with `$` are hidden and preserved.

 ## Why is it better?